Denise Brusveen, Columbia County Board 2026 spring election April 7th

 Instead, 100% of the donations to my campaign have come from friends, neighbors, and local residents.

 Additionally, I have never arranged for or asked any other person or group to visit homes on my behalf.
-I have personally visited as many residents as possible this spring and have thoroughly enjoyed meeting those of you I had not yet met during my four years on the board.
+I believe that since I’m the one asking to represent you, it’s my responsibility to get to know you.
+I have thoroughly enjoyed meeting many of you during my six years on the board and look forward to meeting you if we haven’t crossed paths yet.

 Contact Me